Congenital heart disease can have a range of symptoms, because the condition refers to several different types of heart defect.

 General signs of congenital heart disease can include:

-- a blue tinge to the skin (cyanosis)
+- a blue tinge to the skin or lips (cyanosis)

 - rapid breathing